railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 Another way to use the Thunderbird plugin, is by installing the OpenERP module \
 ``thunderbird``\.
 When you install this module, the same Configuration Wizard as explained before will be displayed.
 Follow the same instructions.

-* Step 2: install the OpenERP extension in Thunderbird.
+* Step 2: Install the OpenERP extension in Thunderbird.

 To do that, use the file \``openerp_plugin.xpi``\ that you saved on your desktop.